CodeYourFuture/syllabus-archive/git/week-1/lesson.md

 - How to how to push to the repository

 This is only to show students how it's done!
 We'll be doing more of this in the future.

+## Quiz

+1. What is a repository?
+   - A repository is like a
+2. What is Github?
+3. What is git?